Woman Says Roy Moore Tried to Rape Her When She Was 16 and Signed Her Yearbook

 A woman on Monday accused Roy Moore of attempting to rape her when she was 16.

 Beverly Young Nelson is the fifth woman to accuse the Alabama Republican candidate for Senate of sexual misconduct and the first woman to accuse him of attempted rape.
-During a press conference with attorney Gloria Allred, Nelson said Moore approached her while she was working at a Gadsden, Alabama restaurant on December 22, 1977.
-Nelson was 16 and Moore was 30.
+During a press conference with attorney Gloria Allred, Nelson said Moore trapped her in his car 40 years ago, choked her, and tried to take off her clothes before she fought him off.

+Nelson said she first met Moore at the Olde Hickory House restaurant in Gadsen, Alabama, where she said she began working at age 15.

+"Mr. Roy Moore was a regular customer,” she said.
+“He came in almost every night and he would stay until closing time.
+He sat at the counter in the same seat, night after night.
+And I remember exactly where he sat.”

+Moore complimented Nelson on her looks but she did not encourage or respond to his flirtations, she said.
+“I was not interested in having a dating or sexual relationship with a man that was twice my age,” Nelson said.

+One night at the restaurant, Nelson said Moore, 30, signed her high-school yearbook: “To a sweeter more beautiful girl I could not say Merry Christmas.
+Christmas 1977.
+Love, Roy Moore, D.A.
+12-22-77 Olde Hickory House.”

-That night, Moore signed her high-school yearbook then offered to give her a ride home in his car, Nelson said.
-She accepted the offer, but instead of getting on the highway, she alleged, Moore parked in the back.
-Nelson said she asked Moore what he was doing.
+At least a week later, Nelson said Moore offered to give her a ride home after her shift ended.
+Nelson said she accepted the offer and planned to call her boyfriend after she arrived home.
+Instead of getting on the highway, she alleged, Moore parked in the back of the restaurant.
+Nelson said she then asked Moore what he was doing.

 “Instead of answering my question, Mr. Moore reached over and began groping me, putting his hands on my breasts,” Nelson said through tears.

 “I tried to open my car door to leave, but he reached over and locked it so I could not get out.
 I tried fighting him off, while yelling at him to stop, but instead of stopping he began squeezing my neck attempting to force my head onto his crotch.
 I continued to struggle.
 I was determined that I was not going to allow him to force me to have sex with him.
 I was terrified.
 He was also trying to pull my shirt off.
 I thought that he was going to rape me.
 I was twisting and struggling and begging him to stop.
 I had tears running down my face.

 “At some point he gave up.
 He then looked at me and said, ‘You are a child.
 I am the District Attorney of Etowah County.
 ‘If you tell anyone about this, no one will believe you,’” she continued.
 “He finally allowed me to open the car door and I either fell out or he pushed me out.
 I was on the ground as he pulled out of the parking area behind the restaurant.
 The passenger door was open as he burned rubber pulling away leaving me laying there on the cold concrete in the dark.”